-In 2022 we partnered with Glyndŵr University.
-All our degrees will be awarded by Glyndŵr University for students who started in June 2022.
+In 2022 we partnered with Wrexham University.
+All our degrees will be awarded by Wrexham University for students who started from June 2022.

-We will undergo an institutional re-approval event in four years, at which stage the University could decide to withdraw its approval to allow us to recruit new students.
-The University has limited contractual rights to withdraw its approval during the four-year period.
+We will undergo an institutional re-approval event in three years, at which stage the University could decide to withdraw its approval to allow us to recruit new students.
+The University has limited contractual rights to withdraw its approval during the three-year period.
 If the University withdraws its approval, the University has to allow existing students to complete their course.